-On October 29, 2021, the Company completed the acquisition of Shields Health Solutions Parent, LLC ("Shields").
+On October 29, 2021, the Company completed the acquisition of Shields Health Solutions Parent, LLC ("Shields"), a specialty pharmacy integrator and accelerator for hospitals.
 Pursuant to the terms and subject to the conditions set forth in the Securities Purchase Agreement, the Company purchased additional outstanding equity interests of Shields, increasing the Company's total beneficial ownership in Shields' outstanding equity interests from 25% to approximately 70%, for cash consideration of \$969 million.